bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `OPNWRT` filename

+Qualifiers: /APPEND

+Qualifier Defaults: none

-Defaults: DATA
+Defaults: temp.wrt

 Description:
-Opens `WRT` file.
-The file type will be WRT.
+`OPNWRT` opens a an ASCII file with write access.
 All write commands between `OPNWRT` and `CLSWRT` will appear in one file.
+By default the file will be overridden if it already exists, but the /APPEND qualifier can be used to make write commands append to the file instead.

 # P
 ---